 Raphael Vassallo, “PN remembers the violence of the 1980s…” Malta Today http://www.maltatoday.com.mt/news/national/14190/pn-remembers-the-violence-of-the-1980s#.WggTz1S0Ndg

-European Federation of Journalists Blog, “International press freedom groups condemn killing of Maltese investigative journalist”, Europeanjournalists.org https://europeanjournalists.org/blog/2017/10/18/international-press-freedom-groups-condemn-killing-of-maltese-investigative-journalist/
+European Federation of Journalists Blog, “International press freedom groups condemn the killing of Maltese investigative journalist”, Europeanjournalists.org https://europeanjournalists.org/blog/2017/10/18/international-press-freedom-groups-condemn-killing-of-maltese-investigative-journalist/